Cruise Boats

 • Boats must be crewed by one certified captain and at least one deck hand.
 Staff have the final say in whether an individual has the experience or skills necessary to be a deck hand for a particular outing.

-• No cruise boat shall leave the mooring if winds greater than 20 knots for a following 12 hour period are forecast.
+• No cruise boat shall leave if winds greater than 25 knots for a following 12 hour period are forecast.

 • Crew or Captain must carry cell phone on board.

-• Nighttime operation is not permitted without special permission from the Board.
+• Nighttime operation is not permitted without special permission from the Waterfront Director or Board members.

 • No person may operate any equipment under the influence of alcohol or drugs.